Learn

 Does Rizzler's AI handle 9-man lineups?

 Yes.
 Rizzler's AI batting order supports both 9-man and continuous batting orders.
-It optimizes based on your roster's stats and the lineup format you choose.
+It builds the order from your roster's stats and the lineup format you choose, and you can edit any slot.

 Read Next

-BlogLittle League Minimum Play Rules — Every Player Must Play
+FAQLittle League Minimum Play Rules: Every Player Must Play

 Stats